umbraco/UmbracoDocs/umbraco-workflow/content-reviews.md

 You can configure content reviews for individual content nodes or for all nodes of a given Document Type.

 Additionally, you can configure which review group reviews which content nodes or Document Types.
-The group responsible for reviewing content is derived from the workflow configuration but can be overridden per content item or Document Type.
-A member of the review group can mark the content as reviewed and optionally set the next review date on the content node.
+The group responsible for reviewing content is derived from the workflow configuration.
+This means a site with workflow already configured can leverage that permissions model for assigning content review responsibilities.
+The default workflow configuration can be overridden per content item or Document Type.

 #### Content Item Reviews